rafsanjani/rafsanjani/README.md

 ### Hi there  <img src="https://github.com/piyushP7pravin/piyushP7pravin/blob/master/Hi.gif" width="29px"> </h1>

-I'm Rafsanjani! a software developer who is passionate about making great and maintainable software and helping others to do same through knowledge sharing.
+I'm Rafsanjani! a software engineer who is passionate about making great and maintainable software and helping others to do same through knowledge sharing.

 - 💬 Ask me about any of the tech stacks listed below